-The candidates should have water confidence.
+The candidates should have passed the EPP level 1 (or equivalent), and have water confidence.

 Through all technical standards candidates should show a control of the board with an intermediate level of efficiency, balance, skill and knowledge.

 Appropriate board carry techniques